 Some expats, primarily due to fear of the unknown, decide to only contribute to preexisting American investments.
 This approach, while better than not investing, has some drawbacks.

 First, Japan offers a wide variety of great investment opportunities.
 Americans living in Japan could further diversify their portfolios by taking advantage of Japanese investment opportunities.

 Also, international tax laws focus largely on limiting remittances.
 Imagine an American who has lived in Japan for several years.
 If they decide to retire in Japan, they may want to liquidate American assets and transfer their wealth to Japan.
 Unfortunately, exit taxes exist, and they can be harsh.

 Thus, it may be beneficial for Americans living in Japan to hold both American and Japanese assets.
 Holding assets in both countries can reduce taxes and provide more flexibility.

 Time and time again, expats underestimate the costs of living abroad.
 Failing to accurately predict the cost of living in Japan can cause frustration and hardship.
 Underestimating how costs will change as one reaches milestones such as retirement can have dire consequences.

 The most common cost underestimation expats make is the cost of traveling.
 Most expats, especially those with family back home, will travel internationally more frequently than the average person.

 Flights from California to Tokyo can cost around 2000 USD.
 Imagine travelling back home 3 times per year—that is not cheap.
+Then add on a spouse and children.
 Thus, expats should plan to spend a substantial portion of their income on transportation if they like to travel back home.

 Another cost underestimation financial advisers see frequently is the cost of healthcare.
 Underestimating the cost of healthcare is not good.